cutestar0701/EdiusFlexnetCrackz/README.md

 EDIUS_Setup-10.32.8750.exe

 When launch {Edius.exe}, it shows {Register License}dialog.
-Do not worry you have no license. it's our business.
+Do not worry you have no license. it's my business.

 Usage.
 1. go to {releaseVer} directory.